-Another curious point is elucidated by the "Royal Arch" being proved to be older than 1744, viz., that Laurence Dermott could not have been its inventor, (though he is generally so credited) as that indefatigable brother after his installation as Master of a Lodge in Dublin, 1746, proceeded to London, and did not join the "Ancients" before 1748, for during that year he expressly acknowledges being a "Modern Mason," and his connection with the "Ancients" was subsequent to his membership of a regular Lodge in London.
-(Vide his "Address to the Fraternity" 1778.)
+not have been its inventor, (though he is generally so credited), as that indefatigable brother after his installation as Master of a Dublin Lodge in 1746, proceeded to London, and did not join the "Ancients" before 1748, for during that year he expressly acknowledges being a "Modern Mason," and his connection with the "Ancients" was subsequent to his membership of a regular Lodge in London.
+(Vide his "Address to the Fraternity," 1778).

-At page 32 of "Enquiry" Dr. Dassigny refers to the Royal Arch as being taught by a "propagator of a false system some few years ago in this city" (Dublin), but whose deception was ultimately exposed by a "Brother of probity and wisdom who had some small space before attained that excellent part of Masonry in London."
+At page 32 of the "Enquiry," Dr. Dassigny refers to the Royal Arch as being taught by a "propagator of a false system some few years ago in this city" (Dublin), but whose deception was ultimately exposed by a "Brother of probity and wisdom, who had some small space before attained that excellent part of Masonry in London."
 The unmasonic teacher claimed to have brought his Royal Arch degree from York, and not unlikely gave rise to the statement forming the "foot note" already alluded to.